How to Make Your Own Reusable Baby Wipes

 - Couple of drops of essential oil (you can choose whatever you like for antibacterial or aromatherapy)

 - 3 cups water

 Mix it up and pop it into a spray bottle.
 You'll need to do this every week to make sure that the spray doesn't go off.
 I've also seen versions of this where the water is replaced with three cups of chamomile tea (chamomile is a traditional remedy for nappy rash).
 You can also use these solutions with cotton wool, like the Simply Gentle Organic Cotton Pleat or Baby Cleansing Pads.

 Which cloth to use for reusable wipes?

-Here are three great brands that we stock at Hello Charlie:
+Here are two great brands that we stock at Hello Charlie: